-- Death by Origin Story: Thaddeus's wife and unborn child were killed by corrupt peacekeepers.
+- Death by Origin Story: Thaddeus's wife, Elua, and their unborn child were killed by Temple and his corrupt peacekeepers.

-- Dirty Cop: The "Phantom" special ops team Thaddeus joins has odd quirks like killing informants and looting their figurative corpses.
-Not to mention what they did when Tad was about to inform on them.
+- Dirty Cop: The "Wrath" special ops team Thaddeus joins has odd quirks like killing informants and looting their figurative corpses.
+Not to mention what they did when Thaddeus was about to inform on them.

 - The Dreaded: During the first few issues, rumors about "the Bugs" destroying colonies are laughed off as soon as they're mentioned; of course, it turns out that Zorak is all too real.

-- Earn Your Happy Ending: For all the seriousness of the story at the beginning, Tad is the one and only Space Ghost by the end, complete with devoted sidekicks and the traditional behavior one would expect from an iconic superhero of The Sixties.
+- Earn Your Happy Ending: For all the seriousness of the story at the beginning, Thaddeus is the one and only Space Ghost by the end, complete with devoted sidekicks/children and the traditional behavior one would expect from an iconic superhero of The Sixties.

 - Hive Mind: Zorak and his kind, the Zorathians.
 Also a reason why Zorak keeps coming back from the dead; if "Zorak" is killed, another bug then becomes "Zorak".
 Another nod to Coast to Coast, where SG frequently blasts him to no permanent effect.

-- Jerk with a Heart of Gold: Tad; a nod to Space Ghost Coast to Coast.
+- Jerk with a Heart of Gold: Thaddeus; a nod to Space Ghost Coast to Coast.

-- The Mentor: The alien living on Ghost Planet who gave Space Ghost his powers.
+- Mentor: Salomon, the alien living on Ghost Planet who gave Space Ghost his equipment.

 - Mythology Gag: To Space Ghost: Coast to Coast.
-Including SG's true name to be Thaddeus Bach (ā la Thaddeus "Tad" Ghostal); Thaddeus' wife resembled Björk (whom SG interviewed and on whom he married).
+Including SG's true name to be Thaddeus Bach (ā la Thaddeus "Tad" Ghostal); Thaddeus' wife resembled Björk (whom SG interviewed and later married).

 - Origin Story

 - Roaring Rampage of Revenge: Space Ghost originally tried hunting down the members of the squad that killed his family.
 He eventually becomes more idealistic after realizing that's not what Elua wanted.

 - Space Police: Thaddeus was an interplanetary peacekeeper who was promoted to their Elite division, and then promoted again to the Wrath.